synergy-design-system/synergy-design-system/packages/components/code-quality/html-validate/README.md

 ### Future deprecations

 Future deprecations are flagged as warnings via the [`no-deprecated-attr rule`](https://html-validate.org/rules/no-deprecated-attr.html).
-This will make it easier to spot future deprecations for future major releases of Synergy.
+This will make it easier to spot deprecations for future major releases of Synergy.

 ### Deprecated attributes

 Flags attributes that where removed in major versions as removed via the [`attribute-misuse rule`](https://html-validate.org/rules/attribute-misuse.html).
-With this, you should be able to spot removed attributes after a major update of Synergy.
+This will help you identify any attributes that have been removed following a major update of Synergy.

 ## 2. Installation